 Phishing is a cyber attack that uses disguised emails to prompt people to reveal personal information, such as user id, passwords, and credit card information.
 Throughout the year, phishing campaigns are created to train the UND community on what to look for in an email and determine whether it is a phishing attempt or not.

 UIT and GreyCastle Security recently teamed up to educate UND faculty, staff, and students on cyber threats.
 Topics included: mobile device security, WiFi security, web browsing security, and email security.
 We want to change behaviors and give individuals the knowledge to better protect themselves from the many threats in the cyber world.

 With the rapid increase in cyber threats, the office of the CIO is taking steps to ensure protection of all UND systems.
 Working collaboratively with the IT Directors across the university, the CIO has initiated implementation of an endpoint security solution for all UND owned computers and servers.
 The software is designed to help detect and prevent computer viruses and other malicious software.

 Duo Two-Factor Authentication

 The North Dakota University System recently incorporated Duo two-factor authentication into PeopleSoft services (HRMS and Finance).
 Duo adds an extra layer of protection and is convenient because it allows phone and mobile devices as the second form of authentication.
 This significantly reduces the threat of unauthorized access to user accounts and protects sensitive personal information from illegitimate disclosure or alteration.

-UND will soon offer a more secure wireless experience by implementing the UND Secure wireless network.
+UND recently transitioned to a more secured wireless network by implementing the UND Secured.
 This secure wireless connection will include complete encryption between endpoints.
-The current UND wireless network relies on application encryption.